 12. Keeps Hair Shiny

-For dull or dry hair, give ACV a try.
+For dull or dry hair, try using apple cider vinegar for hair.
 Making an apple cider vinegar hair rinse prevents dryness, makes it smell great and helps hair stay shiny and lustrous.

 13. Amps Up Weight Loss

 ACV can boost satiety and kill cravings to kickstart weight loss.
-Try making an apple cider vinegar weight loss drink by adding a dose of ACV to your favorite green smoothie recipes.
+There are plenty of options for how to drink apple cider vinegar, but one of the easiest options is to make an apple cider vinegar weight loss drink by adding a dose of ACV to your favorite green smoothie recipes.

 14. Reduces Acid Reflux and Heartburn